Dynoxide

 Performance

-Cold startup in ~0.2ms on Apple Silicon (vs ~2,287ms for DynamoDB Local).
+Cold startup in about 15ms as an HTTP server, or ~0.2ms in embedded mode (vs ~2,287ms for DynamoDB Local).
 Idle memory footprint of ~4.9MB.
 No JVM warmup, no Docker overhead.

 Install

-Available via Homebrew, crates.io, or as a standalone binary from GitHub releases.
+Available via Homebrew, npm, crates.io, or as a standalone binary from GitHub releases.

 Conformance testing